-Making CEQA Mitigation Less Expensive (and more meaningful).
+Making CEQA Mitigations Less Expensive (and more meaningful).

 SPEED READ:

-• CEQA Mitigations can be a better public benefit if single copies are created to HABS/HAER/HALS guidelines and then donated to Heritage Documentation Programs in Washington DC; costing less and mitigating more.
+• CEQA Mitigations can be a more valuable public benefit if single copies are created to HABS/HAER/HALS guidelines and then donated to Heritage Documentation Programs; costing less and mitigating more.

 • Most photographic mitigations in California already meet all the required HABS submittal guidelines.